Federal Election Law Crimes and Defenses

 These crimes deal with issues such as the minority's right to vote or other forms of discrimination to suppress the votes of certain groups of people.
 Many of these crimes are covered under the Voting Rights Act of 1965.

-Whenever a citizen has their ability to vote obstructed or blocked in a purposeful way to benefit a candidate or political party, then an election crime based on a civil rights violation can exist.
+Whenever a citizen's ability to vote is obstructed or blocked purposefully to benefit a candidate or political party, then an election crime based on a civil rights violation can exist.

-Most of the sanctions under these types of election crimes are criminal.
-There are also civil sanctions for civil rights violations that diminish voting based on race, ethnicity, or language.
+Most of the sanctions for these types of election crimes are criminal.
+However, there are also civil sanctions for civil rights violations that diminish voting based on race, ethnicity, or language.

 What Federal Statutes Are Associated with Election Crimes?